Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Gradient suppression attack

 We stress that the gradient suppression attack shows the incorrect application of SA in FL, yielding a ``false sense of security''.
 As discussed in~\Cref{subsec:contribution}, the core motivation is that SA guarantees that nothing is leaked about the model updates of the users except what can be inferred from their aggregation. \textbf{This claim assumes that the inputs (i.e., model updates) of SA are fixed and are not under the control of an adversary.
 However, this does not hold in FL since, in this case, the value of inputs that needs to be aggregated depends on the parameters $\Theta$ distributed by the server.} Hence, a malicious server that executes the gradient suppression attack can indirectly tamper with the SA's inputs to maximize the information leaked (e.g., leak the model update of a target user).

 Although the gradient suppression attack is highly effective, it can be easily detected by non-target users (we delve into this topic in~\Cref{sec:def}).
 Nevertheless, in the next Section~\ref{sec:attack2} we introduce an extension of the gradient suppression attack that adds stealthiness and it is harder to detect.
+More generally, one can always trade effectiveness for stealthiness also in the gradient suppression framework.
+For instance, if recovering noisy model updates is acceptable, the server can send highly optimized models (\eg obtained after some rounds of honest execution) to non-targets and an unoptimized model to the target.
+Intuitively, the gradient from the unoptimized model should dominate the aggregation given the low magnitude and sparsity of the one produced by the optimized models (see Figure~\ref{fig:sparsity}).